mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ![Gauge Chart](gauge.png)

-### Using Mlflow to evaluate RAG - Faithfullness
+### Using Mlflow to evaluate RAG - faithfulness

 The company decided to build a pipline for their materials which is invoked inside a RAG system.

 Let's say we want to evaluate how well our LLM is performing based on the context (materials) we provide it.
-For this lets define a custom metric called faithfullness.
+For this lets define a custom metric called faithfulness.

 Since in the first metric we used an mlflow model in the example ,for tutorial purposes this time instead of passing an mlflow model let's pass in a custom function to the `mlflow evaluate`